vovafish/hesa-llm-visualisation/README.md

 - Collect feedback: Receive feedback from users and use it to update the UI to make it more user-friendly.
 And to improve query handling and LLM prompts.

 - CSV File Validation: Create a sanitiser that validates files, scans for size anomalies and parses CSVs as plain text to prevent system breaking.

-## informationrmation about this repository
-This is the repository that you are going to use **individually** for developing your project.
-Please use the resources provided in the module to learn about **plagiarism** and how plagiarism awareness can foster your learning.

-Regarding the use of this repository, once a feature (or part of it) is developed and **working** or parts of your system are integrated and **working**, define a commit and push it to the remote repository.
-You may find yourself making a commit after a productive hour of work (or even after 20 minutes!), for example.
-Choose commit message wisely and be concise.

-Please choose the structure of the contents of this repository that suits the needs of your project but do indicate in this file where the main software artefacts are located.